Sun and Moon Pagodas: Reconstruction

-Shan Lake was drained and the areas was excavated.
+Shan Lake was drained and the area was excavated.
 The excavation located the original foundations and several artifacts including historic japa mala.
 The most significant find was a stone box which contained scrolls written by a Tang dynasty emperor.
 The scrolls relate Buddhist teachings to the Chinese zodiac.
-The artifacts unearthed during the excavation are housed in an underground museum on site.
-The museum also contains statues of Laozi and Confucius in accordance with the theme of the park.
+The artifacts unearthed during the excavation are housed in an underground museum on site, which also contains statues of Laozi and Confucius in accordance with the theme of the park.
 The museum also has reliefs of the Bodhisattva Bhaisajyaguru who is the patron of the Chinese Zodiac.
 The Sun Pagoda is connected to the Moon Pagoda via an underwater glass tunnel and its ground floor contains a tea house and a bronze bell for blessings.
 The elevator only goes to the sixth level and visitors must climb stairs to see the finger bone of Buddha relic and take in the view of downtown.